Skip to main content

 Day 1 creation flow

-First boot is a controlled handoff: TLS and rendered config first, one-node bootstrap second, initialization and autopilot third, then scale-out into the requested cluster size.
+First boot is a controlled handoff: TLS and rendered prerequisites first, one-node bootstrap second, initialization and autopilot third, then scale-out into the requested cluster size.

 Decision matrix